 - Buying a Home.
 Few people have the capital to purchase a home without a mortgage.

 - Refinancing High-Interest Debt.
-Replacing high-interest credit card debt with a bank loan with lower interest is appropriate if you can resist rebuilding your credit card balances.
+Replacing high-interest credit card debt with a personal loan with lower interest is appropriate if you can resist rebuilding your credit card balances.
 We recommend using SoFi because they don’t charge an origination fee for the loan.

 - Capturing Employer-Matching Funds in Retirement Plans.
 Taking a short-term loan to maximize a contribution to an employer-matching 401k plan is fiscally astute in most cases.
 The employer’s match portion doubles the return of the employee contribution.

 On the other hand, taking out a loan to buy a luxury or depreciating asset is unwise if the pain of repayment extends past the period of any pleasure derived from the purchase.

 Many Millennials borrow money to buy an automobile after graduation.
 New cars lose almost half their market value in the first three years of ownership, but only 20% to 25% during years four to six.

 According to Consumer Reports, a properly maintained automobile can last up to 200,000 miles, or 15 years, without major repair or trouble.
 Furthermore, buying a certified used car transfers the risk of past, poor maintenance to the dealer or certifying company.
 All things being equal, buying a three- or four-year-old car for less money rather than the latest model is a good practice.

 Total student loan debt ($1.4 trillion) is almost twice as much as the total U.S. credit card debt.
 1 in 10 borrowers today is delinquent more than 90 days or has defaulted, adversely affecting the borrower’s credit rating.
 Repaying debt also drastically reduces the potential retirement funds otherwise available to the borrower.